 Collaborating with researchers and developers, created new features and iterated existing features to create a more powerful and easier-to-use experience for a public-good timebanking app used worldwide.

 Our first public trial is expected for early 2017.

 Recently I've been experimenting with motion prototyping and polishing my skills.
 These can be useful for proof of concept, for testing information hierarchies and user flows, and for replacing pages and pages of "user clicks on X, sees interaction Y" requirement documentations when going into development.

-Because I do not have a Dribble page
+Because I have a LIMITED DriBbble page (See HERE)

 Clorox PROFESSIONAl SITE AND TouchPoint APP